Climate Action Plan

 We cannot accept defeatist thinking that Mercer Island is 'just a suburb' and thus we can't do anything about vehicle travel.
 We can reduce our climate impact if we're willing to make visionary changes.

-kian almost 2 years ago
+kian over 2 years ago

 I have been waiting for a long time for leaf blowers to be banned on Mercer Island.
 If we are committed to reducing our carbon emissions, why do we allow the horrific noise and air polluting blowers to roar around the island non-stop?
 As I sit here typing, it is difficult to concentrate because of the awful din coming from next door.
 What can I do as a concerned citizen?
 Is this an issue for the city council?
 There must be other like minded folks on this issue.